LeetLLM

 OperabilityTrace and latency data for the requestTeam can't reproduce a bad promise

-The indexer produces evidence records when documents change.
+The data path has an offline side and an online side.
+When documents change, the indexer produces evidence records.
 The request path filters those records by identity and policy state, asks a retriever for candidates, packs source-labelled context, and returns either a supported answer or an abstention.
-The release path replays frozen questions before a new index, prompt, retriever, or model version serves users.
+Before a new index, prompt, retriever, or model version serves users, the release path replays frozen questions.

 Build the evidence record